sshevlyagin/developers.strava.com/content/docs/webhooks.md

       </span>
     </td>
     <td>
-        For update events, keys can contain "title," "type," and "privacy."
+        For update events, keys can contain "title," "type," and "private," which is always "true" or "false."
 Empty for delete and create events.
     </td>
   </tr>
   <tr>